-Management Procedure PO2 Series
+Management Procedure PO2 Aspects and Assessments

-Consultation and Communication with employees happens through: Memos sent out with payslips; Email communication with those who have access; The HSQE Committee, either via the HSQE WhatsApp group or the meeting minutes; Safety Flashes that highlight recent injuries that have occurred either within the Company or external to the Company; Toolbox talks covering general health & safety updates.
+Consultation and Communication with employees happens through:

+- Memos sent out with payslips. - Email communication with those who have access. - The HSQE Committee, either via the HSQE WhatsApp group or the monthly meeting minutes. - Safety Flashes that highlight recent injuries that have occurred either within the Company or external to the Company. - Toolbox talks covering general health & safety updates.